aganse/docker_mlflow_db/README.md

 # docker_mlflow_db
-A docker container setup to quickly provide MLflow as a service, with optional database backend, optional storage of artifacts in AWS S3, and a reverse proxy frontend which could allow one to easily implement basic or secure authentication.
+A Docker container setup to quickly provide MLflow as a service, with optional database backend, optional storage of artifacts in AWS S3, and a reverse proxy frontend which could allow one to easily implement basic or secure authentication.